-Earl Campbell Tyler Rose Award: SMU quarterback TAnner Mordecai named National Player of the Week
+Earl Campbell Tyler Rose Award: SMU quarterback Tanner Mordecai named National Player of the Week

+SMU quarterback Tanner Mordecai put up video game numbers in the Mustangs’ game with Houston.

-After his performance against Oklahoma State, Vaughn was named The Earl Campbell Tyler Rose Award National Player of the Week for the ninth week of the college football season, Cindy Smoak, Executive Director of SPORTyler, announced on Tuesday.
+After accounting for 10 touchdowns, Mordecai was named The Earl Campbell Tyler Rose Award National Player of the Week for the 10th week of the college football season, Cindy Smoak, Executive Director of SPORTyler, announced on Tuesday.

-Vaughn, a junior running back, rushed 22 times for 158 yards and one touchdown and added four catches for 18 yards and a 1-yard touchdown reception to help lead the Wildcats to a 48-0 win over the No. 9 Cowboys on Saturday in Manhattan.

-Vaughn, who was a finalist for the ECTR Player of the Year Award for the 2021 season, passed Ell Roberson at No. 4 and Daniel Thomas at No. 3 all-time in rushing at K-State.
-Vaughn has 2,948 yards.
+Mordecai, a senior who graduated from Midway High School in Waco, threw for nine touchdown passes and ran for another as the Ponies scored a 77-63 win over Houston on Saturday Gerald J. Ford Stadium in Dallas.
+He connected on 28 of 37 passing attempts for 379 yards and nine TD passes.
+He had 54 yards rushing a touchdown on eight carries.
+The Mustang QB totaled 433 total yards of offense.

+The nine TD passes and 10 total TDs responsible for were both American Athletic Conference and SMU records, while the seven passing TDs in the first half tied the NCAA record.
+According to ESPN Stats and Info, he is the only player in FBS history to have seven passing TDs and a rushing TD in a half.

-Vaughn joins previous winners — Week 1: Oklahoma State quarterback Spencer Sanders; Week 2: UTSA quarterback Frank Harris; Week 3: Washington wide receiver J’Lynn Polk; Week 4: Texas Tech quarterback Donovan Smith; Week 5: TCU quarterback Max Duggan; Week 6: TCU wide receiver Quentin Johnston; Week 7: Georgia Southern wide receiver Amare Jones; and Week 8: Tulsa running back Deneric Prince
+Mordecai joins previous winners — Week 1: Oklahoma State quarterback Spencer Sanders; Week 2: UTSA quarterback Frank Harris; Week 3: Washington wide receiver J’Lynn Polk; Week 4: Texas Tech quarterback Donovan Smith; Week 5: TCU quarterback Max Duggan; Week 6: TCU wide receiver Quentin Johnston; Week 7: Georgia Southern wide receiver Amare Jones; Week 8: Tulsa running back Deneric Prince; and Week 9: Kansas State running back Deuce Vaughn.

-Honorable mention players for Week 9: North Texas quarterback Austin Aune, Arizona State tight end Jalin Conyers, Boise State QB Taylen Green, Wyoming running back D.Q.
-James, SMU RB Tyler Lavine, Baylor RB Richard Reese, SMU wide receiver Rashee Rice, Houston QB Clayton Tune and Southern California WR Tahj Washington.
+Honorable mention players for Week 10: North Texas quarterback Austin Aune, Kansas quarterback Jason Bean, UTSA wide receiver Zakhari Franklin, UTSA quarterback Frank Harris, Louisville wide receiver Tyler Hudson, Texas running back Bijan Robinson, Rice wide receiver Bradley Rozner and Baylor running back Craig Williams.

 The Earl Campbell Tyler Rose Award, announced in 2012 by the Tyler Chamber and SPORTyler, recognizes the top offensive player in Division I football who also exhibits the enduring characteristics that define Earl Campbell: integrity, performance, teamwork, sportsmanship, drive, community, and tenacity; specifically tenacity to persist and determination to overcome adversity and injury in pursuit of reaching goals.